 ENGR 5010G Advanced Optimization.
 The objective of this course is to understand the principles of optimization and its application to engineering problems.
-Topics covered include: the steepest descent and Newton methods for unconstrained optimization; golden section, quadratic, cubic and inexact line searches; conjugate and quasi-Newton methods; the Fletcher-Reeves algorithm; fundamentals of constrained optimization theory; simplex methods for linear programming; modern interior-point methods; active-set methods and primal-dual interior point methods for quadratic and convex programming; semi-definite programming algorithms; sequential quadratic programming and interior-point methods for non-convex optimization.
+Topics covered include: the steepest descent and Newton methods for unconstrained optimization; golden section, quadratic, cubic and inexact line searches; conjugate and guasi-Newton methods: the Fletcher-Reeves algorithm: fundamentals of constrained optimization theory; simplex methods for linear programming; modern interior-point methods; active-set methods and primal-dual interior point methods for quadratic and convex programming; semi-definite programming algorithms; sequential quadratic programming and interior-point methods for non-convex optimization.
 In addition, implementation issues and current software packages/algorithms for optimization will be covered.
 Global optimization, including genetic algorithms and simulated annealing, will be introduced.
 3 cr.

 ENGR 5011G Advanced Engineering Design.
 This course covers the basics of design philosophy, methodology, principles, and theory as a foundation for surveying current research areas in the product development process.
 A brief introduction to concurrent design and life cycle design is followed by addressing the application of the design process to problem solving.
 The relationship between creativity and the design process is explored by using tools for solving engineering system design and synthesis problems.
-Computer, mathematical, and/or physical modelling of the problem and solution, the axiomatic design approach, Taguchi robust design, design of experiments, and prototyping are strongly emphasized topics.
+Computer, mathematical, and/or physical modelling of the problem and solution, the axiomatic design approach, Taguchi robust design, design of experiments and prototyping are strongly emphasized topics.
 3 cr.

 ENGR 5012G Advanced and Smart Materials.
 The core material will consist of: basic features of physical transducer behaviour, mathematical constitutive models and material properties, characterization methods and experimental data, sensor and actuator devices, translation of material behaviour to device behaviour, solid state devices, nonsolid state devices (motors and pumps), mesoscale and MEMS devices, adaptive structures.
 However, due to the rapid evolutions in the field, the syllabus will be dynamic to respond to the new developments in materials and their applications.
 The topics will be continually reviewed and monitored for currency.
-Some of the topics from the following list will be also be included, covering fundamental principles, mechanisms and applications: a) piezoelectric materials, b) 'negative' materials, c) conductive polymers, d) advanced composites, e) shape memory materials, f) magneto-rheological fluids, and g) intelligent textiles.
+Some of the topics from the following list will also be included covering fundamental principles, mechanisms and applications: piezoelectric materials, 'negative' materials, conductive polymers, advanced composites, shape memory materials, magnetorheological fluids and intelligent textiles.
 3 cr.